- 1 A little about almond milk

 Manufacturers are concerned that the water level is insufficient to maintain the number of almonds needed to meet almond milk needs.
 But consumers can try other types of plant-based milk – soy milk, wheat milk, rice milk, and coconut milk – are now more readily available than they used to be.

-What are the health benefits of almond milk?
+What are the health benefits of cats’ almond milk?

 First and foremost, almond milk does not contain lactose.
+To be clear, almond milk does not contain any dairy products like cow milk – it is made of almonds, after all.
 It is an excellent option for those with lactose intolerance.
-It is soy and gluten-free, low in saturated fat, and half the cow’s milk calories.
+It is soy and gluten-free, low in saturated fat, and almond milk is lower in calories than dairy milk, too.

 Almond milk contains omega-3 fatty acids, which are “good” fat for the heart.
 Protein, vitamin D, and calcium are also added to it.
 But almond milk naturally contains a lot of vitamin E, potassium, manganese, zinc, riboflavin, and selenium.
 Check the label before purchasing.